timojuez/hificon/README.md

 ## Development
 It is possible to create a customised controller that keeps your own program synchronised with the AVR.
+Its dependency is freenon[gi] and optionally freenon[autosetup,pulse].
 See ./examples/custom_app.py

+If your development only relies on sending commands to the AVR, you need the class freenon.denon.Denon.
+Your requirement is purely the freenon package and optionally freenon[autosetup].

 ## Limitations